spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/9-cloud-providers/1-gke-regional-clusters.md

 - `Region` is selected -- in this case, `us-east1`.
 This value should be determined by your specific requirements, as described earlier.
 - `Specify default node locations` has three zones selected.
 Three zones are selected automatically.
 However, when there are more than three, this section allows explicit selection of zones.

-You can customzize other values in this section (such as the `Name`, and `Master version` settings) as appropriate.
+You can customize other values in this section (such as the `Name`, and `Master version` settings) as appropriate.

 Next, the machine type is selected in the `Nodes` subsection of `Node Pools -> default-pool`, as the following image shows: